OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 ## Configure the manifest

 To enable users to create online meetings with your add-in, you must configure the `<VersionOverrides>` node in the manifest.
-If you are creating an add-in that will only be supported in Outlook on the web and Mac, select the **Outlook on the web and Mac** tab for guidance.
+If you're creating an add-in that will only be supported in Outlook on the web and Mac, select the **Outlook on the web and Mac** tab for guidance.
 However, if your add-in will also be supported in Outlook on Android and iOS, select the **Mobile** tab.

 # [Outlook on the web and Mac](#tab/owaMac)